 It’s exactly what it sounds like.
-Think any potential medical bills and funeral arrangements which can cost anywhere from $8,000 to $10,000.
+Think of any potential medical bills and funeral arrangements, which can cost anywhere from $8,000 to $10,000.
 Even a $50,000 policy can go a long way to help your loved ones cover these final costs.

 Figuring Out How Much Life Insurance You Need

 No one can tell you exactly how much life insurance you need, since it’s entirely dependent on your reasons for purchasing it in the first place.
 Even top financial experts don’t agree on a set amount.
 They recommend choosing a term life policy with a death benefit anywhere from six to 20 times your annual income.

 Consider the following factors when thinking about how to figure out how much term life coverage you need:

 Term life insurance should provide ample coverage to replace your income or pay off any debt left in the wake of your passing — like your mortgage or any loans you haven’t had the opportunity to pay off.

 Life insurance can help your family maintain their lifestyle even when you’re no longer around to support it yourself.